tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 TaskRunStatus/PipelineRunStatus, specifically for integration data.
 This should include information such as:

-- What integration the status is for (e.g. `github.integrations.tekton.dev`).
+- What integration the status is for (e.g. GitHub, Cloud Event, Tekton Results, etc.).
-- What object generation the status is for.
 - What was the outcome of the integration for this object (e.g. success, failure).
 - (optional) More details of status outcome.